History of the nude in art: Vanguardism

 Other members of Die Brücke were: Erich Heckel, who between 1906 and 1907 made a series of paintings of Vangoghian composition, short brushstrokes and intense colors—predominantly yellow—with dense paste.
 Later he evolved to more expressionist themes, such as sex, loneliness and isolation: Bathers in the Reeds (1909), Female Nudes by the Pond (1910), Seaside Scene (Bathing Women) (1912), The Crystalline Day (1913).
 Karl Schmidt-Rottluff practiced macropointillism in his beginnings, to move on to an expressionism of schematic figures and sharp faces, with loose brushstrokes and intense colors: Woman in Tub (1912), After Swimming (1912), Four Bathers on the Beach (1913).
 Max Pechstein made a trip to Oceania in 1914, receiving as many other artists of the time the influence of primitive and exotic art: Woman and Indian on a carpet (1909), Outdoors (Bathers in Moritzburg) (1910), Three nudes in a landscape (1911), Sunrise (1911), The Dance, dancers and bathers in the forest pond (1912), Triptych of Palau (1917).
 Otto Mueller made works on landscapes and nudes with schematic and angular forms where the influence of Cézanne and Picasso can be perceived.
 His nudes are usually set in natural landscapes, showing the influence of Gauguin's exotic nature.
 His slender and slender figures are inspired by Cranach, of whose Venus he had a reproduction in his studio.
-They are nudes of great simplicity and naturalness, without traits of provocation or sensuality, expressing an ideal perfection, the nostalgia of a lost paradise, in which the human being lived in communion with nature: Three nudes in the forest (1911), Girls sitting by the water (1913), Bathing Girls in the Forest Pond (1915), Young woman in the rose bushes (1918), Two girls ssitting in the dunes (1922), Two girls in the grass (1926).
+They are nudes of great simplicity and naturalness, without traits of provocation or sensuality, expressing an ideal perfection, the nostalgia of a lost paradise, in which the human being lived in communion with nature: Three nudes in the forest (1911), Girls sitting by the water (1913), Bathing Girls in the Forest Pond (1915), Young woman in the rose bushes (1918), Two girls sitting in the dunes (1922), Two girls in the grass (1926).